landiluigi746/pdcurses-premake/README.md

 # pdcurses-premake

 This is a premake5 project for the [PDCurses library](https://github.com/wmcbrine/PDCurses) for Windows, intended to be used to generate a Visual Studio project.
-Adapted from [PDCurses-Visual-Studio](https://github.com/rbergen/PDCurses).
+Adapted from [PDCurses Visual Studio](https://github.com/rbergen/PDCurses).

 ## Usage